alexfernandez/alexfernandez.github.io/2021/understanding-quantum-mechanics.md

 ### Waves

-What would happen if instead of particles we had waves?
+Just for fun, what would happen if instead of particles we had waves?
-Imagine we have a pool of water with a few partitions reproducing our experiemental setup, and the source is now a perturbation in the water causing waves at the top.
+Imagine we have a pool of water with a few partitions reproducing our experiemental setup, and the source is now a perturbation in the water causing waves at the top of our diagram.
-We will see the water oscillating at every point with a different amplitude.
+We will see the water oscillating with a different amplitude at each point.
 Again, what would you expect to see?

 We can use a simple model of wave propagation to simulate the [wave equation](https://en.wikipedia.org/wiki/Wave_equation) in two dimensions.
-What we accumulate at the bottom graph is not now particle counts, but the square of the amplitude which represents the energy of the oscillation at that point.
+We cannot count particles at the bottom graph now, but we can accumulate instead the square of the wave amplitude, which by the way represents the energy of the oscillation at that point.

 <script src="/physics-simulation/double-slit/wave.js"></script>
 <canvas id="wave-canvas" width="200" height="532" style="border: solid black 1px; max-width: 100%; max-height: 100%;"></canvas>